keisanki/ErYbLi-oven_control/README.md

 ![Setup overview](images/setup_overview.jpg)

 First, a general overview of the setup.
 On an optical table the three-species oven system is installed as part of the main vacuum system.
-It is is visible as the shiny stainless-steel tube in the background.
+It is visible as the shiny stainless-steel tube in the background.
 A supporting ion pump is visible on the right corner of the table.
 A flow sensor (central in the picture) monitors the flow rate in the water cooling system.
 The control